 Tenderloin is comprised primarily of apartment buildings with a studio or a 1-2 bedroom apartment layout.
 Several historic buildings have been converted to residential lofts and apartments with a couple of bedrooms at most.

 While the neighborhood has had a challenging reputation, it is alive with many businesses and shops.
 There are many amazing restaurants and the "family-diner" style is popular in the neighborhood.
 However, note that there are no educational institutions in this neighborhood.

 With Tenderloin’s affordable housing costs, it is a popular location for singles and professionals.

-BOM.
-No fault of property.
+Looking for a great investment...
 This beautiful residence is the largest two bedroom in complex with over 1900 square feet.
-A rare find in this dual en-suite configuration.
-Fil...
+A rare find in this dual en-suite configurati...

 288 Pacific presents a rarified opportunity to acquire a newly constructed residence in one of the most coveted and sophisticated historical neighborhoods in San Francisc...

 Rarely Available 2 Bedroom 2 bath Tri-Level Spacious Condo at coveted Landmark Condominium nestled on the side of 2 Fallon Place.
 Luxury city living in an truly green and...